jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Rousseau's new philosophy says only by updating their ruling philosophy, can the people live happy lives in a healthy society.

-To turn extras into player gods, Rousseau used stories.
+So how did Rousseau turn extras into player gods?
+He Rousseau used stories.

 With all the talk of heroes and villains, extras, and player gods, it shouldn't come as a big surprise that the troublemaking philosopher was also a great novelist.

 So let's explain the three different stories that let Rousseau change the world:

 ===

 **Classic stories**: are good stories about real-life problems.
 A protagonist leaves her typical day and builds up the courage to think of the big picture.
-Which is she either acts to overcome a newfound problem, or no one else will.
+That she acts to overcome a newfound problem, or no one else will.

-The ice-caps are melting, says the heroic polar bear, and I'm going to teach us all to fish!
+"The ice-caps are melting!", says the heroic polar bear, and "I'm going to teach us all to fish!"

 If only it was that simple.

 But that's the point.
-To a protagonist, solutions are that simple, and she'll show everyone the way.
+To a protagonist, solutions are that simple, and she'll show everyone the way and save the community from disaster.

-In a classic story, the protagonist marches on, and the antagonist repeatedly tries to stop her.
-No one knows who'll win, which makes the heroes all the braver for fighting.
-Both sides and their supporters fight to create or control levers of power like magic books, big bombs, or the secret lesson that'll teach polar bears how to fish.
+In a classic story, the protagonist marches to solve the problem.
+Which forces the antagonist to repeatedly try to stop her.
+No one knows who'll win, which makes the hero all the braver for fighting.
+Both sides—and their supporters—fight to create or control levers of power like magic books, big bombs, or the secret lesson that'll teach polar bears how to fish.

-There's no way to know which stories will resonate with audiences.
+There's no way to know which stories will reasonate with audiences.
 Still, only classic stories can resonate with audiences and become archetypes like _Cinderella_, _Romeo and Juliette_, _The Matrix_, and _Star Wars_.

 **Selfish stories**: also called art films, these stories are not about any specific problem.
 The main character doesn't challenge themselves or rise to the occasion.
-They think the big picture is doing whatever they feel like doing.
+They think the big picture is doing whatever they feel like doing, such as going shopping, or complaining about being shy.

-The main character is thus egotistical, selfish, and self-important, a con-artist.
-Not because he does not help others but because he wants to be the center of attention even though they don't risk anything to earn it.
+The main character is thus egotistical, selfish, and self-important; a con-artist.
+Not because he doesn't help others.
+But because he wants to be the center of attention without risking anything.
+The selfish hero wants something for nothing.

-They're a polar bear who complains about climate change instead of venturing out to learn how to fish.
+It's like he's a polar bear who marches against climate change instead of venturing out to learn how to fish, or invent better solar panels.

 The result is stories with no levers of power.
 Instead, art stories showcase the main characters' idiosyncratic behavior.
 Selfish stories are surprising to the point of being weird, and can't improve the world because the main character didn't even try to.
 Film festivals like Cannes, Sundance, and Toronto mainly show selfish films.

-**Spectacle movies**: also called blockbusters, are about an obvious problem, i.e., Godzilla is here, so run like hell and keep running until the movie is over.
+**Spectacle movies**: also called blockbusters, these stories are about an obvious problem, i.e., Godzilla is here, so run like hell and keep running until the movie is over.
 Spectacle movies are straightforward because the problem is straightforward; survive or die.
 However, since the action is so instinctual, there's no time for the protagonist to think of new ideas.
 The result is logical but unsurprising stories.

 In a spectacle movie, the polar bears may fight off Arctic oil drilling.
-Still, these spectacular victories do not adopt a new lever of power to change their fate.
+Still, these spectacular victories do not create a new lever of power.
+After the story ends, the world still uses oil, and thus climage change continues to kill all the polar bears.

-Instead, blockbusters reuse old stories and characters.
-Each replicated story gets less attractive, forcing its producers to look for new customers with hype-filled, dark majic using mass marketing campaigns.
+To capialize on old success, blockbusters reuse old stories and characters.
+However, each replicated story gets less attractive, forcing its producers to look for new customers with hype-filled, dark majic using mass marketing campaigns.
 Most franchise movies, sequels, and remakes are spectacle movies.

 ===

 These are the three-story categories.
 In a nutshell, classic stories tackle real-life problems.
 Selfish stories are self-obsessed.
 Spectacle stories are a distraction.
 This is why selfish/spectacle stories don't have "spoilers", while we want to "go in fresh" for classic stories.

 Society transitions from classic, to selfish/spectacle inside ages.
 You can see the change in your favorite sitcom, such as _The Office, Seinfeld, Friends, HIMYM, The Big Bang Theory_.
-They start off as classic stories, with characters who deal with relatable problems, for example, not liking their jobs or being tired of dating.
+They start off as classic stories, with characters who deal with relatable problems.
+For example, not liking their jobs or being tired of dating.

 We watch episode after episode because we see ourselves in these characters.
-We laugh and cry in recognition—we're living the same life on Main Street.
+We laugh and cry in recognition because we're living the same life on Main Street.

 However, in later seasons, to keep their now popular characters alive, the sitcom characters stop evolving.

 Kramer never gets a job, Raj can't get a girl, Dwight doesn't get self-aware.
 Here sitcoms become selfish and spectacle stories.
 Selfish, because the main characters don't overcome problems anymore.
-And, spectacle, because we the audience keep re-watching our favorite actors, characters, sets, catch-phrases, instead of watching a new story.
+And, spectacle, because we the audience keep re-watching our favorite actors, characters, sets, catch-phrases, instead of looking for a new story.
 The turning point between a classic story and a selfish/spectacle story is often called "jumping the shark."

 ![GoT horse](/img\diagrams\jumping-shark-got.png)
 _Game of Thrones went from great to horrible because the characters became more important than the story.
 Every fan felt this transition and was saddened by it.
 But we (including me) kept watching, which is why this picture shows the transition from a majical product, to a dark majic one._

 Rousseau explained how society goes through classic, selfish, and spectacle stories as we develop through ages.
 When we start a new era, it's like watching the first years of the sitcom.
-Everyone in the cast is solving everyday problems, and the main characters have earned their spot by taking risks.
+Everyone in the cast is solving everyday problems, and the main characters have earned their spot by taking risks to solve the community problems.

 At the end of the age, the leaders are self-important, and the people are only loyal out of habit.

-In short, Rousseau noticed how one story works to advance and help society, and the other two work to enrich the artists and distract the masses.
+In short, Rousseau noticed how the classic story works to advance and help society, and the other two work to enrich the selfish artists and distract the masses.
 And that's where we are today.
 At that's the problem Techvolution has to solve with a click.

+**ANNO 1800 - bs jobs?
+I think put in, how people want to contribute and thus be part of a good story.**

 ## Clicking

 We've already seen this click above.
-When the player of Civilization 6 pressed upgrade, and the people were singing, "do you hear the people sing" on the Paris Main Street.
+When the player of Civilization 6 pressed upgrade, and the people sung, "do you hear the people sing" on the Paris Main Street.

 You can see this click in more detail in the movie called _The Matrix_.
 This classic story is about a dystopian future.
 Most of humanity is unknowingly trapped inside a simulated reality called the Matrix.
 The dream world is created by machines to distract humans while using their bodies as an energy source.

 The matrix looks and feels like 1990s America.
-It's a wonderfully believable world of dark majic—a never-ending spectacle story to keep the selfish machines in power.
+It's a wonderfully believable world of dark majic.
+A never-ending spectacle story to keep the selfish machines in power.

-The story's hero is a regular person named Neo, which means new.
+The story's hero is a regular person named Neo.
 He's the hero because he risks asking a question, "what is the Matrix?".

+<div style='position:relative; padding-bottom:calc(41.60% + 44px)'><iframe src='https://gfycat.com/ifr/ImpossibleOpenHoverfly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p><a href="https://gfycat.com/discover/matrix-gifs">from Matrix GIFs</a> <a href="https://gfycat.com/impossibleopenhoverfly-the-matrix-laurence-fishburne-carrie-anne-moss">via Gfycat</a></p>

 His willingness to question reality, eventually gets him recruited by the few untapped humans rebelling against the machines.
-Neo rises to the occasion and learns to see through dark majic.
-He happens to be great at breaking down its false rules, its Death Star.
-Neo learns many new abilities like jumping high, moving fast, and soon even how to dodge bullets.
+Neo rises to the occasion and learns to see through the dark majic of the matrix's illusions.
+Even better, Neo learns to bend the rules of the virtual world.

+By ignoring the rules, Neo learns many new abilities like jumping high, moving fast, and soon even how to dodge bullets.

-He makes so many levers of power for himself, he even overpowers the antagonist, Agent Smith.
-After defeating the antagonist, Neo finishes the story with a phone call his bosses:
+Neo soon gets noticed by the enforcers.
+The "Agents" who seek out rulebreakers and punish them with their Death Star of inhuman powers.
+Neo counters by adapting more levers of power such as guns, explosions, and helicopters.

+to stop bullets in mid-air because he can finally "decode the rules of the Matrix".

+Neo wins, precisely because he can break the rules.
+While the Agents are bound by their rulebook, Neo can expand his horizons.
+He learns fully "decode the Matrix" and can thus stop bullets.

+GIF MATRIX

+After Neo defeats Agent Smith, he calls his former bosses and says:

   >I know you're out there.
 I can feel you now.
 I know you're afraid.
 You're afraid of us.
 You're afraid of change.
 I don't know the future.
 I didn't come here to tell you how this is going to end.
 I came here to tell you how this is going to begin.
 I'm going to hang up this phone.
 And then I'm going to show these people what you don't want them to see.
 I'm going to show them a world without you.
 A world without rules and controls, without borders or boundaries.
 A world where anything is possible.
 Where we go from there, is a choice I leave to you.